Academy of General Dentistry Logo

 Academy of General Dentistry: Brand overview

-The Academy of General Dentistry, known as the AGD, originated in 1952 at the initiative of visionary dentists who sought to improve dental care for the public.
+The Academy of General Dentistry, known as the AGD, was founded in 1952 by visionary dentists who sought to improve dental care for the public.
 Its formation occurred on August 2, 1952, in Illinois, an important step toward reforming the dental profession.

 These pioneers sensed a void in the dental world.
 Most dental organizations at the time focused primarily on specialists, ignoring the needs of general dentists.
-They saw an urgent need for an organization that would serve general dentists by providing continuing education and up-to-date resources to keep them abreast of ever-evolving dental techniques and technology.
+They saw an urgent need for an organization serving general dentists by providing continuing education and up-to-date resources to keep them abreast of ever-evolving dental techniques and technology.

 In 1953, the AGD held its first annual meeting in the bustling city of Chicago, which later became its permanent home base.
-By the mid-1950s, the AGD community numbered more than a thousand members, and by 1960, that number had grown to more than 5,000.
+By the mid-1950s, the AGD community numbered more than a thousand members; by 1960, that number had grown to more than 5,000.

 With the advent of the 1960s and 1970s, AGD intensified its activities.
-It introduced a broader range of continuing education programs and initiated scholarships that recognized members’ commitment to years of learning.
+It introduced a broader range of continuing education programs and initiated scholarships recognizing members’ commitment to years of learning.
 Concurrently, AGD strengthened its voice by advocating for the interests of general dentistry.

 In the 1970s, AGD further strengthened its position.
 Local organizations were established as an extension of the main body.
 1971 marked the beginning of their signature clinical journal, General Dentistry.